My passion is resolving workplace disputes through arbitration or mediation. It's that simple.

 Teaching at Willamette Law School included the Dispute Resolution course; teaching at the University of Washington Law School included the Negotiation course.

-Labor cases: $2,000 per day for hearing, research, study, writing, and travel time.
+Labor cases: $2,000 per day for hearing, research, study, and writing.
 A hearing day is any portion of a day up to eight hours.
+Travel time charged at one-half rate.
 Time for travel, research, study, and writing is prorated.

 Employment cases: $2,000 per one-half day (includes a 4-hour hearing plus up to two hours of pre-hearing conferences). $350 per hour for additional time spent.